jjcoronal/climate-kic-portfolio/page6.md

 <img src="assets/img/unmutecommute/assumptionunchanged.png" alt="Alt Text" width="400" height="350"> <img src="assets/img/unmutecommute/assumptionchange.png" alt="Alt Text" width="400" height="230">

-Interview patterns (11 respondents across commuters and strangers) showed consistent findings: people engaged in spontaneous conversation for enjoyment and mental relief, not primarily for addressing loneliness.
+Interview patterns showed consistent findings: people engaged in spontaneous conversation for enjoyment and mental relief, not primarily for addressing loneliness.
 Many avoided initiation not from fear of rejection, but from not knowing how to begin.
 This reframed the product from "support mental health" to "enable easy connection."

 <img src="assets/img/unmutecommute/testcards.png" alt="Alt Text" width="400" height="300">